FRex/snore/README.md

 print all the output without any sleeping, and `--print` will print times to `stderr` as they're being parsed.
 Some of these options are just to help me in debugging and development.

+Option `--timer` will cause the command not to sleep for any given amount of time but to count up seconds elapsed, also using `HH:MM:SS` format.
+If that option is used, it has to be the only option used.